Authority: Executive Vice Chancellor and Provost for Academic Affairs

 2. Areas of Faculty Responsibility

 Realms of faculty responsibility include: (1) teaching and mentoring students, (2) discovery of knowledge through discipline-guided inquiry, (3) technological innovation, (4) extension and engagement with constituencies outside the university, and (5) service in professional societies and within the university itself.
-The manner in which faculty members meet these responsibilities and document their activities is described in the individual’s Statement of Mutual Expectations.
+The manner in which faculty members meet these responsibilities and document their activities is described in the individual’s Statement of Faculty Responsibility.

 3. General Standards